Stephen Paul Ellner

 I am a theoretical ecologist, working mostly on questions in population, community, and evolutionary ecology.
-My recent work has focused on how rapid evolution affects the dynamics of populations and communities, and on theory and applications of trait-based population and community models (e.g., size-based plant demography, spatial models for plant communities based on long-term mapped quadrats, and evolution of quantitative traits in size-structured populations).
+My recent work has focused on applications of trait-based models in population and community ecology (see Research below for details).
 My students and postdocs have worked on a variety of related and unrelated projects, such as detection of invasive species, analysis of eco-evolutionary dynamics using fast-slow systems theory, evolution of multiple defense traits in plants, and continental-scale modeling of monarch butterfly populations.
 I am a Fellow of the Ecological Society of America (class of 2016) and Horace White Professor of Ecology and Evolutionary Biology.

 My recent teaching includes BioEE 3620/MATH 3620: Dynamic Models in Biology, BioEE 7600:Introduction to Modeling in Ecology and Evolutionary Biology, and BioEE 3610: Advanced Ecology.

 My current research topics include: using structured population models to analyze the origins of between-individual variability in lifetime outcomes (longevity, reproductive success, etc.); identifying the environmental “drivers” of population and community dynamics; population modeling and management of infectious diseases in multi-species communities characterized by functional traits, especially plant-pollinator networks; developing methods to identify and quantify the mechanisms allowing species coexistence and maintaining biodiversity in real communities.

 For a complete list of publications, please see my Google scholar page here.

 - 2018 Merrill scholars honor their teachers, mentors

 - It's mostly luck, not pluck, that determines lifetime reproductive success